FedNC: A Secure and Efficient Federated Learning Method with Network Coding: FedNC: Framework and Algorithm

 \subsubsection{Troughput Gain}

-Coding technologies are not only used in end-to-end scenarios like classical one-to-one scenes, they are also used in more complicated settings, namely multicast, multihop, multipath and even mesh systems.
-Consider a multicast acyclic graph, it has been already proven that the maximum capacity can be achieved by performing RLNC over a sufficiently large field \cite{ho2003benefits, ho2003randomized}.
-Therefore, FedNC can help better share the available system resources, since the edge server and the central server can be considered as the source and the receiver in a complex network system.
+Coding technologies are not only used in one-to-one scenes, but also used in more complicated settings, namely multicast, multipath and even mesh systems.
+Consider a multicast acyclic graph, it has been proven that the maximum capacity can be achieved by performing RLNC over a sufficiently large field \cite{ho2003randomized}.
+Therefore, FedNC can help better share the available system resources.